 All AMCI motors have flanges on the front of the motor for mounting.
 This flange also acts as a heatsink, so motors should be mounted on a large, unpainted metal surface.
 Mounting a motor in this fashion will allow a significant amount of heat to be dissipated away from the motor, which will increase the unit's life by reducing its operating temperature.
-This also allows higher current setting in environments with elevated ambient temperatures.
-If you cannot mount the motor on a large metal surface, you may need to install a fan to force cooling air over the unit.
+If you cannot mount the motor on a large metal surface, you may need to install a fan to force cooling air over the SMD34K.

-Motors should be mounted using hardware with a minimum strength rating of 8.8 whenever possible.
+Motors should be mounted using the heaviest hardware possible.
 AMCI motors can produce high torques and accelerations that may weaken and shear inadequate mounting hardware.

 - 1) The motor case must be grounded for proper operation.
 This is usually accomplished through its mounting hardware.
 If you suspect a problem with your installation, such as mounting the motor to a painted surface, then run a bonding wire from the motor to a solid earth ground point near it.
-Use a minimum #14 gauge stranded wire or 1/4" wire braid as the grounding wire - 2) Do not disassemble any stepper motor.
+A Use a minimum #8 gauge stranded wire or 1/2" wire braid as the grounding wire - 2) Do not disassemble any stepper motor.
 A significant reduction in motor performance will result.

-1.4.1 SMD17K-M12 Mounting
+1.4.1 SMD34K-M12S Mounting

-The SMD17K-M12 units are not water tight.
-Their IP50 rating makes them acceptable for use in dusty environments with occasional condensation.
-These units should be mounted in such a way that condensation will naturally drain off of the unit instead of pooling at the motor shaft, where the motor wires exit the motor, or on the motor laminations.
+The SMD34K-M12S units are not water tight.
+Their IP64 rating makes them acceptable for use in dusty environments, environments with condensation, and environments where the unit may be exposed to splashing water.
+SMD34K-M12S units should be mounted in such a way that condensation and liquids will naturally drain off of the unit instead of pooling on the motor laminations.